mohamedamineberrahmoun-cloud/Professional-Projects/01_market-risk-arima-garch-var/README.md

 12. VIX regression and comparison with model-based conditional volatility.
 13. Graphical diagnostics and financial interpretation.

-## ⚡ News Impact Curve

-The project includes a News Impact Curve to analyse how positive and negative shocks affect conditional volatility.

-This analysis is particularly useful for interpreting asymmetric volatility models such as GJR-GARCH, EGARCH and TGARCH.
-The objective is to assess whether negative shocks have a stronger impact on volatility than positive shocks of a comparable magnitude.

 ## 📈 Volatility, VaR and Expected Shortfall Analysis

 The core of the project is based on modelling the time-varying volatility of LMT returns.
 After filtering the conditional mean, several GARCH-type specifications are estimated and compared using information criteria and residual diagnostics.